enricodeleo/wordpress-pecl-memcached-object-cache/readme.md

 1. Install the PECL Memcached Object Cache plugin from WordPress.org:

 	```
-	wp plugin install pecl-memcached --activate
+	wp plugin install wordpress-pecl-memcached-object-cache --activate
 	```

 1. After installing the plugin, complete the installation by symlinking `object-cache.php` into the `wP_CONTENT_DIR` location:

 	```
 	wp mem install
 	```

 To check the rest of your configuration, run `wp mem check`.
 If you see checkmarks for all items, your environment is ready to use this cache.
 If you see an `x` for any items, you will need to resolve the item for the library to function properly.

 ### Manual

 1. Install the Memcached daemon.
 Memcached should be available via your favorite package manager in your Linux distribution of choice.

 	For Ubuntu and Debian: